alex-konovalov/2015-11-16-manchester-codima-feedback/raw-feedback.md

 could be formulated better) and one final challenge.

+## Wednesday morning session: GAP lesson, instructor Alexander Konovalov

+### Green notes:

+* Examples great, well presented, good pace

+* Good idea to teach attributes

+* Good.
+I have learned new stuff!

+* The lesson has so many examples.
+That is quite good.

+* I found GAP sessions very useful!
+Fast paced, but manageable (any faster would be too fast)

+* Was good to hear about advanced features like methods + attributes.

+* Very well-explained.

+* Thanks a lot we looking for more interesting stuff

+* The GAP lecture was good.
+Useful to me (and old user) as I learnt few things like the .tst file et cetera.

+* Learning about attributes was helpful.

+* Good: meaningful examples

+* It was cool to be looking at a research style problem

+* Lots of useful "good practise" stuff e.g. using functions + test files

+* Debugging e.g. in functions was good to learn

+* Good use of exercises

+* Useful links about more efficient ways of doing things, manuals, etc.

+### Red notes:

+1. Use of dual screens:

+* Would be good if the display was split screen so we could view the .g files being edited in nano and what was going in the terminal at the same time.

+* Jumping between the nano window and GAP window makes it hard to keep up.
+Is it possible to have both displayed simultaneously?

+* Multiple projector setup would be useful for code/GAP screens

+* It would be good to have a 2nd screen showing <unclear word> commands.

+2. Pace of the lesson:

+* Sometimes it was hard to keep up with what was happening because things were taken off the screen too quickly.

+* Possible improvement: slightly slower pace when students are expected to repeat the exercise.
+It is difficult to type in commands and listen to the discussion at the same time.

+* Quite fast-paced

+* The pace was a bit fast compared for the first few days for someone who has not used GAP before or programmed much in general.
+But I will manage with the links to the manual and CoDiMa web links.

+3. Content of the lesson:

+* Would be good to hear about what GAP offers to someone interested in computation but not specifically group theory.

+* What about the algorithmic part?
+Maybe some well-known algorithms etc?

+4. Other:

+* Main parts would be helpful on board to refer to.

+* More use of EtherPad, e.g. put scripts for functions on there

+* Perhaps the files we write could be available online in case someone falls behind or is slow at typing

+* Too many feedback requests!!!

 ## General remarks (AK):

 * Next time, check that the Eventrbite form has a field for dietary